 The NRC is continually working with its domestic and international partners to assess, integrate, and improve its security programs, and to make risk-significant radiation sources more secure and less vulnerable to terrorists.
 The NRC has the responsibility to ensure the safe and secure use and control of radioactive sources, including CsCl sources.
+The NRC has met this responsibility through imposition of additional security requirements.
 The NRC has articulated in the past that the use of alternative forms of Cs-137 is desirable.
-While the NRC's actions to date have resulted in strong security measures being established, the NRC recognizes that near term replacement of devices or CsCl sources in existing blood, research, and calibration irradiators is not practicable and would be detrimental to patient health, longstanding research, and emergency response capabilities.
-Furthermore, a clear strategy for the end-of-life management of these sources, which is the responsibility of the government, is not mature and likely will not be for some time.
-Therefore, the NRC continues to believe that the security of these facilities should be maintained and enhanced through the implementation of the regulatory requirements and through voluntary actions such as the physical security enhancements of existing devices and future designs against intrusion.
-The NRC is ready to use its regulatory authority and issue additional security requirements regarding limitations for he use of CsCl in its current forms and for its replacement with suitable alternatives, should changes in the threat environment necessitate it.
+While tThe NRC's actions to date have resulted in strong security measures being established, and the NRC recognizes that near term replacement of devices or CsCl sources in existing blood, research, and calibration irradiators is not practicable or necessary due to implementation of the additional requirements and considering a lack of a disposal capacity, and would be detrimental to patient health, longstanding research, and emergency response capabilities.
+Furthermore, a A clear strategy for the end-of-life management of these sources, which is the responsibility of the DOE gevernment, is not mature and likely will not be for some time.
+Many medical, research, and emergency response stakeholders have indicated that short term replacement would be detrimental.
+Therefore, the NRC continues to believe that the security of these facilities should be maintained and enhanced as practical through the implementation of the regulatory requirements and through voluntary actions such as the physical security enhancements of existing devices and future designs against intrusion.
+The NRC supports efforts to develop alternate forms of Cs-137 that would reduce the security risks and will monitor these developments closely.
+The NRC will continue to work with its federal partners to ensure the safety and security of CsCl sources.
+In the event that changes in the threat environment necessitate regulatory action, tThe NRC is ready to use its regulatory authority and issue additional security requirements to apply appropriate regarding limitations for the use of CsCl in its current forms or and for its replacement with suitable alternatives, should changes in the threat environment necessitate it.